designstem/projects/biomimicry/index.md

   ## See closer.
 See better.
 See deeper.

-  One of the most disseminated examples of modern bio inspiration is the amazing material Velcro, which was invented in 1941 by Swiss engineer George de Mestral <small>*(US Patent by George de Mestral, 1955)*</small>.
+  One of the most disseminated examples of modern bio-inspiration is the amazing material Velcro, which was invented in 1941 by Swiss engineer George de Mestral <small>*(US Patent by George de Mestral, 1955)*</small>.
   Mestral's inspiration came from observing thistles and little hooks and the way they got caught in his dog's tail.
-Further, these plants have the particular capacity, especially in winter, to stick to clothes.
-When passing thistles, clothes or his dog were full of small stamens derived from the plant.
+Further, these plants have a particular capacity, especially in winter, to stick to clothes.
+When passing thistles, clothes or his dog was full of small stamens derived from the plant.
 Mestral's study under the microscope revealed the shape of a hook that formed the principle of velcro fasteners.
   The expression <i>"velcro"</i> comes from the French word <i>"velor"</i> and <i>"chochet"</i> (hook)**.

 </div>